PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 }
 ```

-This checks for the existence of an always-existing PrestaShop constant
-(its version number), and if it does not exist, it stops the module from
-loading.
-The sole purpose of this is to prevent malicious visitors to
-load this file directly.
+This checks for the presence of an always-existing PrestaShop constant (its version number), and if it does not exist, it stops the module from loading.
+The sole purpose of this is to prevent malicious visitors to load this file directly.

-Note that, as required by the PrestaShop Coding Standards (see above),
-we do not use a PHP closing tag.
+Note that, as required by PrestaShop's Coding Standards (see above), we do not use a closing PHP tag.

 ### The main class

-The main file must contain the module's main class (along with other
+The main file must contain the module's main class.

-classes if needed).
-PrestaShop uses Object-Oriented programming, and so
-do its modules.
+{{% notice tip %}}
+If you need to add more classes later, we suggest writing one single class per file.
+{{% /notice %}}

-That class must bear the same name as the module and its folder, in
+That main class must bear the same name as the module and its folder, in [CamelCase](https://en.wikipedia.org/wiki/CamelCase).
+In our example: `MyModule`.
+Furthermore, that class must extend the `Module` class, in order to inherit all its methods and attributes.
-CamelCase (see <https://en.wikipedia.org/wiki/CamelCase>).
-In our
-example: `MyModule`.
-Furthermore, that class must extend the `Module`
-class, in order to inherit all its methods and attributes.

 ```php
 <?php